Ankitraghav000/Docker/README.md

 echo "welcome to keen&able" >index.html
 ```
 #### Restart the service

+Paste this command in terminal to start service.
 ```
 service apache2 start
 ```
 #### Now check your system ip in another tab
+Paste this command in another terminal to check ip
 ```
 ifconfig
 ```
 #### Paste this on web browser
+paste the ip with port no then data will be visible on webserver.
 ```
 ip add :3600
 ```
 ## Change container name

+Paste this command in terminal change the container name.
 ```
 docker container rename (id) (new name)
 ```
 ## Pause the container

+Paste this command in terminal to pause the container.
 ```
 docker container pause (id/name)
 ```
 ## Unpause the container
+Paste this command in terminal to unpause the container.
 ```
 docker container unpause (id/name)
 ```
 # Import the data from system

+Paste this command in terminal to copy data from system and paste into conatiner.
 ```
 docker container cp docker.svg (id):/[location(tmp)]
 ```
 # Docker image
 Docker images are used to create containers, which are instances of these images running in an isolated environment.

 #### Export and import the container

+Paste this command in terminal to export the container data into a file.
 ```
 docker container export ID>(file name)
 ```
 #### Create image

+Paste this command in terminal to import and making image by the container's file
 ```
 docker image import (filename) imagename
 ```
 #### Create container with image

+Paste this command in terminal to create container with image.
 ```
 docker container run -it imagename /bin/bash
 ```